Music Degree Program

 Let your musical talents grow in a music program with a tradition of excellence.
 As a music major, you’ll enjoy small class sizes and plenty of opportunities to hone your craft.

 You’ll spend most of your time in the stately Conservatory of Music.
 Built in 1913, the Conservatory is home of the Music and Theatre Department.
 It combines the beauty of the past with current technology and equipment necessary for a comprehensive education in music.
 Marble halls and staircases surround the elegant 720-seat Cecilian Auditorium.
-It also houses a Yamaha keyboard lab and a state-of-the-art music technology lab (featuring iMac computers).
 Practice facilities, studios and classrooms are spacious and numerous, with windows overlooking the natural beauty of the SMWC campus.